 As I read these words, I carefully pondered them.
 I understood that the Four Gospels are the records of the work of the Lord Jesus by His disciples.
 Just as Luke said: “For as much as many have taken in hand to set forth in order a declaration of those things which are most surely believed among us, Even as they delivered them to us, which from the beginning were eyewitnesses, and ministers of the word; It seemed good to me also, having had perfect understanding of all things from the very first, to write to you in order, most excellent Theophilus, That you might know the certainty of those things, wherein you have been instructed” (Luke 1:1-4).
 The Four Gospels were written by Luke and others according to what the preachers had said and what they themselves had heard and seen; the book of Acts is the accounts of Jesus’ disciples preaching His way.
 That is, the Four Gospels and the book of Acts are records of the things that had happened.
 Because they were written according to men’s memories and what they had heard from others, there are inevitably some errors in them.
 Men have thoughts, and therefore they have their own opinions and knowledge on many things.
 So, men’s work is unavoidably mixed with their subjective views.
 Thus, what they express in their work cannot be said to completely represent God’s will.
 For example, Matthew could write the genealogy for the Lord Jesus, which is sufficient to prove that there are impurities in man’s work.
 However, I regarded all the words in the Bible as the words of God, thinking that they were given by inspiration of God and entirely came from God.
 I am extremely stupid!
 I read the Bible every day, but I didn’t find that many words in it are records of men’s experiences and knowledge, and I even regarded it as a heavenly book, a holy book.
 Am I believing in God?
 Haven’t I regarded belief in the Bible as belief in God?

 Through the enlightenment of the Holy Spirit, I came to understand that the author of the Bible is man, not God.
 If we regard belief in the Bible as belief in God, it is blasphemy against God.
 In that case, no matter how many sufferings we endure and how many prices we pay, God will not acknowledge our faith.
-Hence, in order to be approved by the Lord in our faith in God, the most fundamental condition is to treat the Bible correctly, and not to regard belief in the Bible as belief in God.
+Hence, in order to be approved by the Lord in our, the most fundamental condition is to treat the Bible correctly, and not to regard belief in the Bible as belief in God.
 The most important thing in faith in God is to put more effort into reading and practicing His words.
-If we believe in God but do not practice His words, even if we know the Bible back to front, we will not be acknowledged by God, much less enter into, because the Lord Jesus plainly said to us “Not every one that said to me, Lord, Lord, shall enter into the kingdom of heaven; but he that does the will of my Father which is in heaven” (Matthew 7:21).
+If we believe in God but do not practice His words, even if we know the Bible back to front, we will not be acknowledged by God, much less enter into the kingdom of heaven, because the Lord Jesus plainly said to us “Not every one that said to me, Lord, Lord, shall enter into the kingdom of heaven; but he that does the will of my Father which is in heaven” (Matthew 7:21).

 Thank the Lord for His enlightenment and guidance, so that I can know how to walk the path to follow Him in the future and how to pursue to be pleased by God.
 Thank God for His leadership.
 All the glory be to our Father in heaven.
 Amen!